 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The vineyards cover approximately 2,800 hectares of vineyards in 36 municipalities on the slopes of the Loire and its tributary Thouet.
-The red wines and white wines can be taken under AOC Saumur or Anjou produced (but not vice versa).
-The white wines are made from at least 80% Chenin Blanc (here Pineau de la Loire), as well Chardonnay and Sauvignon Blanc produced.
+The vineyards cover around 2,800 hectares of vineyards in 36 municipalities on the slopes of the Loire and its tributary Thouet.
+The red wines and white wines can under AOC Saumur or Anjou are produced (but not the other way round).
+The white wines are at least 80% Chenin Blanc (here Pineau de la Loire), as well Chardonnay and Sauvignon Blanc produced.
 The best locations are those from the municipalities of Brézé and Turquant.

-The red wines are mainly made Cabernet Franc (here Breton) with shares of Cabernet Sauvignon or Pineau d'Aunis vinified.
-The best locations are those from the communes of Montreuil-Bellay, Puy-Notre-Dame and Tourtenay.
+The red wines are mainly made from Cabernet Franc (here Breton) with shares of Cabernet Sauvignon or Pineau d'Aunis vinified.
+The best locations are those from the municipalities of Montreuil-Bellay, Puy-Notre-Dame and Tourtenay.
 The rosé wines are produced under AOC Anjou Rosé and Cabernet de Saumur .

 The AOC Saumur Mousseux and Saumur Pétillant apply to sparkling wines.
-The whites are made from Chenin Blanc as well as shares of Chardonnay and Sauvignon Blanc, the rose-colored Cabernet varieties.
-Sparkling wines can also be under AOC Crémant de Loire be generated.
+The white ones are made from Chenin Blanc as well as portions of Chardonnay and Sauvignon Blanc, the rose ones from Cabernet varieties.
+Sparkling wines can also under AOC Crémant de Loire be generated.

-The vineyards of AOC Saumur-Champigny cover nearly 1,500 hectares in nine municipalities.
-The red wine is obtained mainly from Cabernet Franc and called the "Beaujolais of the Loire".
-The AOC Coteaux de Saumur , which covers just 15 hectares, is for white wines from Chenin Blanc.
+The AOC Saumur-Champigny vineyards cover almost 1,500 hectares in nine municipalities.
+The red wine is mainly obtained from Cabernet Franc and is known as the "Beaujolais of the Loire".
+The AOC Coteaux de Saumur , which covers only 15 hectares, applies to Chenin Blanc white wines.

-Well-known producers of the area Saumur are Bouvet Ladubay, Domaine de Filliatreau, Gratien & Meyer, Château du Hureau, Domaine Langlois-Château, Domaine Legrand, Domaine Nerleux, Petite Chapelle, Domaine des Roches Neuves, Domaine de Sain-Just, Les Vignerons de Saumur, Château de Villeneuve.
+Well-known producers in the Saumur area Bouvet Ladubay, Domaine de Filliatreau, Gratien & Meyer, Château du Hureau, Domaine Langlois-Château, Domaine Legrand, Domaine Nerleux, Domaine de la Petite Chapelle, Domaine des Roches Neuves, Domaine de Sain-Just, Les Vignerons de Saumur, Château de Villeneuve.